beurkinger/windows-96/src/assets/files/c:/windows/readme.txt

 3. On the Install/Uninstall tab, click Old Windows 3.x/MS-DOS System Files, and then click Remove.

-You will no longer be able to uninstall Windows 96.`;
+You will no longer be able to uninstall Windows 96.

-export default text;